carohauta/oma-helen-cli/README.md

 # Oma Helen CLI

-An interactive CLI that logs into [Oma Helen](https://www.helen.fi/kirjautuminen) and offers functions to get contract data or electricity measurement data in JSON format.
+An interactive CLI to use [Oma Helen](https://www.helen.fi/kirjautuminen) from your command line.
+Offers an API client to get contract data and electricity measurements in JSON format.

 ### What is Oma Helen?